-Scape 2–10 cm high, simple or branching from near the base, very finely streaked with red; flowers shortly pedicellate, forming an irregular corymb.
+Scape 2–10 cm high, simple or branching from near the base, very finely streaked with red; flowers shortly pedicellate, forming an irregular corymb, or with flowers solitary.
 Sepals c.
 1 mm long.
 Corolla 1.5–2 mm long and to 1 mm wide, whitish to pale pink.
 Column 3–4 mm long.
 Ovary linear, c.
 5 mm long.

 Capsule linear, 5–7 mm long, glabrous; seeds many, dull brown, smooth.